ianmkinney/mck-mv-final-portfolio/durable_projects/README.md

 * [![Bootstrap][Bootstrap.com]][Bootstrap-url]
 *

-<p align="center">(<a href="#readme-top">During my time with the Firm, I leaned many skills and even earned certifications.
+<p align="center">During my time with the Firm, I leaned many skills and even earned certifications.
 My main focus was React.js and java spring api.
-I learned from senior developers and the Firm's learning resources, but also from multiverse's bootcamps. </a>)</p>
+I learned from senior developers and the Firm's learning resources, but also from multiverse's bootcamps.</p>

 <p align="center">(<a href="#readme-top">back to top</a>)</p>